Meet George, seasoned litigator, neutral business advisor, and music lover.

 Litigation & Dispute Resolution

-- Rated AV Preeminent by Martindale-Hubbell for over 25 years
+- AV Preeminent® – Martindale-Hubbell for over 25 years

 Here’s why you’ll enjoy working with him.

 George is a member of the Commercial Panel of the American Arbitration Association, and the Maine Supreme Court has appointed him as an arbitrator, mediator, and early neutral evaluator for its Court Alternative Dispute Service (CADRES).
-He’s also helped draft legislation related to securities law and multiple defendant litigation, and has served on Chief Justice Saufley’s Business and Consumer Docket Advisory Committee.
-George frequently shares his expertise in construction law, as well as related areas like insurance and product liability, in lectures and seminars around the country.
+He’s also helped draft and enact legislation related to securities law and multiple defendant litigation, and has served on Maine’s Business and Consumer Docket Advisory Committee.
+George frequently shares his expertise in construction law and antitrust, as well as related areas such insurance and product liability, in lectures and seminars around the country, He is co-author with his partner Michael Bosse of the ABA book, Building the Construction Case: A Blueprint for Litigators (2014).
+George is also a board member of the Maine Chapter of the National Academy of Distinguished Neutrals, a testament to his exceptional skills and experience in the area of conflict resolution.

 But that’s not all.
 George is also very experienced in: